Heroin Addiction Treatment

 Here at Little Creek Lodge, we specialize in men’s addiction treatment.
 Therefore, our inpatient treatment programs are only for our male residents.
 We still offer outpatient treatment programs for both men and women, though.

 Our mission here at Little Creek is to provide a strong foundation while integrating internalized recovery through therapeutic and 12-step models, with a focus on the spiritual paradigm.
 To accomplish our mission, we here at Little Creek Recovery focus on a 12-step philosophy in conjunction with reality-based therapies.
-Therefore, we incorporate 12-step philosophy and spirituality in all of our addiction treatment programs, including our heroin addiction treatment program.
+Therefore, we incorporate 12-step philosophy and spirituality in all of our addiction treatment programs, including our heroin rehab Pennsylvania.

 To learn more about our heroin addiction treatment program or any of our other addiction treatment programs or therapies, contact us today!
-We would love to hear from you.
+Our teams are available 24/7, and will be more than glad to help you start your journey to recovery.